Latest update: 20 July 2022

 Airlines - is it safe to fly?

-Aeroplane air is changed on average around 20 to 30 times an hour which is considerably more than a typical air conditioned room in which the air is only refreshed 3 to 4 times per hour.
-50% of the air on an Aeroplane is derived from fresh air outside of the plane and the other 50% is from recycled air.
-High air exchange rate helps to ensure that the air remains pure.
-All the air in an Aeroplane is purified through a HEPA filter (High efficiency particulate filter) before it enters the cabin.The HEPA filter removes bacteria and viruses and 99.97 % or better of all particulates in the air.
-This makes the air on aeroplanes considerably cleaner than air found in a typical air conditioned shop, buses or trains.
-Therefore if you feel comfortable taking normal terrestrial transport you should also feel comfortable taking a flight.
+Aeroplane air is changed on average around 20 to 30 times an hour which is considerably more than a standard air-conditioned room in which the air is only refreshed 3 to 4 times per hour.
+50% of the air on an Aeroplane is derived from fresh air outside the plane, and the other 50% is from recycled air.
+A high air exchange rate helps to ensure that the air remains pure.
+All the air in an Aeroplane is purified through a HEPA filter (High-efficiency particulate filter) before it enters the cabin.The HEPA filter removes bacteria and viruses and 99.97 % or better of all particulates.
+This makes the air on aeroplanes considerably cleaner than the air found in a typical air-conditioned shop, bus or train.
+Therefore if you feel comfortable taking normal terrestrial transport, you should also feel comfortable taking a flight.

-Airlines are now undergoing strict cleaning and disinfecting procedures both in the cabins and in the luggage hold before every flight.
+Airlines are now undergoing strict cleaning and disinfecting procedures in the cabins and the luggage hold before every flight.
 Passengers and cabin crew will be required to have body temperature checks and wear masks before entering the plane.
-Social distancing will be practised during check-in and the check-in staff will be working from behind protective screens.
+Social distancing will be practised during check-in, and the check-in staff will be working from behind protective screens.

 Airports in Spain

 AENA is the official organisation that operates all of the Spanish airports.
 Their website has detailed information about the current state of flights into and out of Spain.

 Flights from oversees into Spain have resumed on 01 July 2020.

 Face Masks in Barcelona